-3.4 the ability to take well-founded decisions in complex

-4. Communication: Graduates have the ability to communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.
-4.1 the ability to clearly impart conclusions to specialist and non-specialist audiences communication competences that are widely applicable in society: graduates are sensitive to context and have the ability to present products and services to the target audience, both independently and as part of a team 5.
+3.4 the ability to take well-founded decisions in complex and unpredictable situations 4.
+Communication: Graduates have the ability to communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.
+4.1 applicable in society: graduates are sensitive to context and have the ability to present products and services to the target audience, both independently and as part of a team 5.
 Learning skills: Graduates have the learning skills to enable them to continue to study in a manner that may be largely self-directed or autonomous.
 5.1 the ability to study independently with a view to ongoing professional development at an academic level the ability to follow developments within the discipline and constantly revise their knowledge and understanding and develop new skills accordingly